needle-mirror/com.unity.entities/Documentation~/system_update_order.md

 ## Tips and Best Practices

-* __Use [UpdateInGroup] to specify the system group for each system you write.__ If not specified, the implicit default group is SimulationSystemGroup.
+* __Use UpdateInGroup to specify the system group for each system you write.__ If not specified, the implicit default group is SimulationSystemGroup.
 * __Use manually-ticked ComponentSystemGroups to update systems elsewhere in the Unity player loop.__ Adding the [DisableAutoCreation] attribute to a component system (or system group) prevents it from being created or added to the default system groups.
 You can still manually create the system with World.GetOrCreateSystem<MySystem>() and update it by calling manually calling MySystem.Update() from the main thread.
 This is an easy way to insert systems elsewhere in the Unity player loop (for example, if you have a system that should run later or earlier in the frame).
-* __Use the existing `EntityCommandBufferSystem`s instead of adding new ones, if possible.__ An `EntityCommandBufferSystem` represents a sync point where the main thread waits for worker threads to complete before processing any outstanding `EntityCommandBuffer`s.
+* __Use the existing EntityCommandBufferSystem instead of adding new ones, if possible.__ An `EntityCommandBufferSystem` represents a sync point where the main thread waits for worker threads to complete before processing any outstanding `EntityCommandBuffer`s.
 Reusing one of the predefined Begin/End systems in each root-level system group is less likely to introduce a new "bubble" into the frame pipeline than creating a new one.
-* __Avoid putting custom logic in `ComponentSystemGroup.OnUpdate()`__.
+* __Avoid putting custom logic in ComponentSystemGroup.OnUpdate__.
 Since `ComponentSystemGroup` is functionally a component system itself, it may be tempting to add custom processing to its OnUpdate() method, to perform some work, spawn some jobs, etc. We advise against this in general, as it’s not immediately clear from the outside whether the custom logic is executed before or after the group’s members are updated.
 It’s preferable to keep system groups limited to a grouping mechanism, and to implement the desired logic in a separate component system, explicitly ordered relative to the group.